cliffdoyle/headless/README.md

-# Lanfintech Blog - React + WordPress Headless CMS
+# Phil Insights Blog - React + Sanity CMS

-A modern, responsive blog built with React and powered by WordPress as a headless CMS.
+A modern, responsive blog built with React and powered by Sanity as a headless CMS.

 ## Features